Lindsey Browne Davis

 Vice President of the Outdoor Recreation Roundtable, Board member of the Outdoor Alliance & Utah Wildlife Federation, Member of the Utah Office of Outdoor Recreation advisory council

-Deep down, I’m a Colorado tomboy whose home will always be in the mountain west.
-I’m fortunate to have grown up exposed to the outdoors and playing sports -- two things I think to raise strong, confident women.
-As a kid, I was either building tornadoes in a bottle in my garage with science kits, playing home run derby, or fishing for crawdads and tadpoles in the creek with my little sister.
+Deep down, I’m a Colorado gal whose home will always be in the mountain west.
+I’m fortunate to have grown up as an athlete and exposed to the outdoors -- two things I think raise strong, confident women.

-Intrigue with our relationship to the natural world led me to a degree in International Studies, with an emphasis in sustainable development and food systems.
+I earned my degree in International and Environmental Studies, with an emphasis in sustainable development and food systems.
 I spent my 20’s off-grid working in Tanzania, Ghana, Mexico, Switzerland, Japan, and in rural areas of the west helping communities develop resiliency through permaculture.
-I learned how to farm, build soil, turn human manure into soil nutrients, move water efficiently on a landscape, tend native and culturally relevant plants for wildlife habitat and harvesting, save seeds, raise and butcher animals, and build homes that integrate into the landscape.
+I learned how to farm, build soil, turn human manure into soil, move water across a landscape, tend native plants for wildlife habitat and harvesting, save seeds, raise and butcher animals, and build homes that integrate into the landscape.
 To me, being ‘hands-on’ is what makes us true members of our ecosystems.

 - I once testified in front of Congress on behalf of the Outdoor Recreation Economy in front of the House Small Business Committee to help our representatives understand how much public lands and wildlife matter to us (scary).

-- I have been able to contribute on several occasions to one of my favorite publications, Modern Huntsman.
+- I am a columnist and contributor to one of my favorite publications, Modern Huntsman.

 - I once rappelled into, pack rafted down, and hiked out of a section of the Grand Canyon (my gnarliest adventure to date).